-On 9 October 2019, Japan and the North Atlantic Treaty Organization (NATO), held defence staff talks on cybersecurity to assess current cyber threats and policies.
-146 Officials compared notes on current efforts in strengthening cyber defence.
-147 They also affirmed commitment in "[supporting] a norms-based, predictable, and secure cyberspace."
-148 Japanese Director of Strategic Planning Division at the Ministry of Defence Kyosuke Matsumoto, said Japan gave priority to "strengthening our cyber defence capability" and Japan valued "effectively cooperate with other like-minded countries to take prompt and appropriate actions against cyberattacks."
-149
+On 9 October 2019, Japan and the North Atlantic Trade Organization (NATO), held defence staff talks on cybersecurity to assess current cyber threats and policies.
+145 Officials compared notes on current efforts in strengthening cyber defence.
+146 They also affirmed commitment in "[supporting] a norms-based, predictable, and secure cyberspace."
+147 Japanese Director of Strategic Planning Division at the Ministry of Defence Kyosuke Matsumoto, said Japan gave priority to "strengthening our cyber defence capability" and Japan valued "effectively cooperate with other like-minded countries to take prompt and appropriate actions against cyberattacks."
+148

-On 11 October 2019, Japan hosted the 7th US-Japan Cyber Dialogue in Tokyo.150 Representatives of both countries reaffirmed their commitment in confronting emerging cyber challenges, including "shared commitment to deter cyber adversaries and malicious cyber activities, to protect the cybersecurity of critical infrastructure, to enhance information sharing, to improve military-to-military cyber cooperation, and to address international security issues in cyberspace."151
+On 11 October 2019, Japan hosted the 7th US-Japan Cyber Dialogue in Tokyo.149 Representatives of both countries reaffirmed their commitment in confronting emerging cyber challenges, including "shared commitment to deter cyber adversaries and malicious cyber activities, to protect the cybersecurity of critical infrastructure, to enhance information sharing, to improve military-to-military cyber cooperation, and to address international security issues in cyberspace."150

-On 18 October 2019, the Japanese government increased the budget for cybersecurity from JPY71.29 billion to JPY88.11 billion.152 The new budget distributed more fundings for unauthorized communication monitoring, operation cost of the Cyber Security Council, cyber security awareness-raising projects, and international collaboration.153
+On 18 October 2019, the Japanese government increased the budget for cybersecurity from JPY71.29 billion to JPY88.11 billion.151 The new budget distributed more fundings for unauthorized communication monitoring, operation cost of the Cyber Security Council, cyber security awareness-raising projects, and international collaboration.152

 On 29 October 2019, Japan and the Association of Southeast Asian Nations (ASEAN) held the 12th Policy Conference on Cyber Security.
-These countries affirmed commitments on "strengthening information sharing systems and response systems in the event of cyber incidents, promoting https://www.meti.go.jp/english/press/2019/0912_002.html.
+These countries affirmed commitments on "strengthening information sharing systems and response systems in the event of cyber incidents, promoting initiatives related to protection of critical infrastructure, and [promoting cooperation] in capacity building and awareness awareness."153